maxpert/marmot/README.md

 [![Go](https://github.com/maxpert/marmot/actions/workflows/go.yml/badge.svg)](https://github.com/maxpert/marmot/actions/workflows/go.yml)

 ## What is it useful for right now?
-If you are using SQLite as ephemeral storage, or a scenario where eventual consistency is fine for you.
 Marmot can give you a solid replication between your nodes as Marmot builds on top of fault-tolerant [NATS](https://nats.io/), thus allowing robust recovery and replication.
 This means if you are running a medium traffic website based on SQLite you should be easily able to handle load